 As was mentioned, the O'Briens came to Austin last week, and things are just getting back to normal (all flat surfaces are now cleared, Tim).
-As part of our "Art for Margaritas" program, Janice and I put Tim to work shoring up the wine cellar with a custom air-control system.
+As part of our "Art for Margaritas" program, we put Tim to work shoring up the wine cellar with a custom air-control system.
 Along the way, I got to see the Master in action, and stole a few tips I plan on using in the future.

 Even on vacation, he's working!

 The Kroninger above the bed.
 The fat lady has sung!

 We've had the good fortune of making some wonderful friends over the years—and we've extorted some great work from them in the process!
 Along with a host of beautiful prints (Alex Gross; Laura Levine; Dale Stephanos; etc.) and children's books (Gary Kelly; Hanoch Piven), we've gotten quite a nice collection of original art from some of the best in our field.
 So in keeping with the theme, here are a few highlights from the Burckhardt Collection.